Kaltsoon/react-native-material/material/2-react-native-basics.md

 The `BodyMassIndexForm` component contains the state bindings between the context and text inputs.
 We use the [useField](https://jaredpalmer.com/formik/docs/api/useField) hook to get the value of a field and to change it. _useField_ hooks has one argument which is the name of the field and it returns an array with three values, `[field, meta, helpers]`.
 The [field object](https://jaredpalmer.com/formik/docs/api/useField#fieldinputpropsvalue) contains the value of the field, the [meta object](https://jaredpalmer.com/formik/docs/api/useField#fieldmetapropsvalue) contains field meta information such as a posibble error message and the [helpers object](https://jaredpalmer.com/formik/docs/api/useField#fieldhelperprops) contains different actions for changing the state of field such as the `setValue` function.
 Note that the component that uses the `useField` hook has to be _within the Formik's context_.
 This means that the component has to be a descendant of the `Formik` component.

-Here is an interactive version of our previous example:
+Here is an interactive version of our previous example: [Formik example](https://snack.expo.io/@kalleilv/9e9e0d).

 <!-- TODO: embedded snack